enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/execution_context.rst

 Changing the default mode
 ******************************

-There a few parameters which can be set to change the default behaviour - i.e. the execution context of all jobs which do not request a specific execution context.
+A few parameters can be set to change the default behaviour - i.e. the execution context of all jobs which do not request a specific execution context.
+Two modes are possible:

-It is possible to use a single shared execution context for everything, or one execution context for all jobs inside the same jar.
+* a single shared execution context for all job definitions inside all jars
+* one execution context for all jobs inside the same jar (therefore one execution context per jar file)

 See the global parameters documentation for more details.